arihant-jn-dev/copilot-test/README.md

 git checkout -b gh-pages
 git push origin gh-pages
 ```
-3. Go to repository Settings > Pages
+3. Go to your repository on GitHub.com
+4. Click on "Settings" (top right)
+5. In the left sidebar, click on "Pages"
-4. Set Source to "Deploy from a branch" and select "gh-pages" branch
+6. Under "Source", select "Deploy from a branch"
+7. Under "Branch", select "gh-pages" and "/(root)" folder
-5. Click Save
+8. Click "Save"
+9. Wait for the deployment to complete (may take a few minutes)
+10. You'll see a message "Your site is published at https://username.github.io/repo-name/"

 ### 2. Custom Domain Setup